TheDataGuild/mind-palace/v2/README.md

 - Does it invent entities?
 - How does it help model relationships (assuming this part can not be fully automated)
 - Does a vector store really help?
 Are the same entities revealed in clusters?
 Can it help characterize relationships?

+### Setup / Installation

+- Add GPT-4 enabled account API key to a .env file, using .env-example template.
+- Execute the entity extractor potentially like this: `node ./01-entity-extraction/extract-entities.js`